About Aquaresins Technologies.

 - Rodent infestations

-- Buildup of explosive gasmixtures
+- Buildup of explosive gas mixtures

-Similarly to why petrochemical pipelines are filled, here too it prevents the buildup of toxic and possibly explosive gasses.
+Similarly to why petrochemical pipelines are filled, here too, it prevents the buildup of toxic, and possibly explosive gasses.

-A void under a floor is usually best accessible by drilling through the floor and filling through lift-plugs.
-Same for voids under road surfaces.
-Whereas voids in soils are best accessible by washing down an injection lance to the desired depth.
+A void under a floor is usually best accessible by drilling through the floor and filling through lift-plugs; the same goes for voids under road surfaces.
+Soils on the other hand, are best accessible by washing down an injection lance to the desired depth.

-Mines and Mineshaft's
+Mines and Mineshafts

-What about the mother of all voids; Mines and Mineshaft’s.
+What about the mother of all voids; Mines and Mineshafts?

 You're wondering if our foam is environmentally friendly?

-Sports fields and golfcourses
+Sports Fields and Golfcourses:

 Cradle to Cradle

-The Cradle to Cradle concept
+The Cradle to Cradle Concept:

-About Aquaresins Insulating materials
+About Aquaresins Insulating Materials

-And with success!
+And with great success!

 Perfect for insulating cavity walls in houses and office buildings.

-Enverifoam is a part of the
+Enverifoam is part of